After fending it off for a long time, we decided to bell the cat and take our kids (6 and 3 years) to Disneyland in California.

 They are available at hotels in and around the parks and are available online too.
-There are options of the one-day park hopper, two-day park hopper and three-day park hopper tickets.
+There are options of the one-day park hopper, two-day park hopper, and three-day park hopper tickets.

-We chose two-day park hopper as we felt we could spend one day each in both parks and switch if we wanted to.
+We chose a two-day park hopper as we felt we could spend one day each in both parks and switch if we wanted to.
 Some specific tickets also give you the early admission option.

 We bought a package at Costco – that covered our stay, our tickets and PhotoPass for the family.
 The single-booking window made it extremely easy to manage and coordinate.
 It wasn’t cheaper except that Costco threw in a small gift card and a lanyard and pin for the kids!

 TIP: Take the PhotoPass.
 It saves the hassle of taking photos all over the place.
 Professional photographers are standing at key points and next to characters to take pictures.
 All ride pictures are included as well.
 These pictures are linked to your Photo Pass and you can get them downloaded and burnt on a CD at the photoshop on your way out.

 As part of planning a trip to Disneyland, it is important to figure the order of rides to be taken.

 I downloaded a map of the rides ahead of time and as a family, we decided on the order of the rides.
 Given that kids may not want to go on the same rides or not able to (like my daughter who missed the height requirement at many places), it is useful to have a plan so that your spouse and you can divide and conquer!

 I also downloaded a Disney app that showed me wait-times for different rides, where the characters were and where the photographers were standing.
 I started using it a week in advance to see general patterns on wait-time and used it to guide my ride-order decision.
 Yes, I was that extensive!